nginxinc/nginx-gateway-fabric/docs/proposals/client-settings.md

     HeaderTimeout *Duration `json:"headerTimeout,omitempty"`
 }

-// DisableType is the type of browsers to disable keep-alive connections on. type DisableType string
+// DisableForBrowserType is the type of browsers to disable keep-alive connections on. type DisableForBrowserType string

 var (
-    // NoneDisableType enables keep-alive connections for all browsers.
+    // NoneDisableForBrowserType enables keep-alive connections for all browsers.
-    NoneDisableType DisableType = "None"
+    NoneDisableForBrowserType DisableForBrowserType = "None"

-    // SafariDisableType disables keep-alive connections for Safari and Safari-like browsers on macOS and macOS-like
+    // SafariDisableForBrowserType disables keep-alive connections for Safari and Safari-like browsers on macOS and macOS-like
     // operating systems.
-    SafariDisableType DisableType = "Safari"
+    SafariDisableForBrowserType DisableForBrowserType = "Safari"

-    // MSIEDisableType disables keep-alive connections for old versions of MSIE, once a POST request is received.
+    // MSIEDisableForBrowserType disables keep-alive connections for old versions of MSIE, once a POST request is received.
-    MSIEDisableType DisableType = "MSIE"
+    MSIEDisableForBrowserType DisableForBrowserType = "MSIE"

-    // AllDisableType disables keep-alive connections for MSIE and Safari browsers.
+    // AllDisableForBrowserType disables keep-alive connections for MSIE and Safari browsers.
-    AllDisableType DisableType = "All"
+    AllDisableForBrowserType DisableForBrowserType = "All" )
-)

 // Duration is a string value representing a duration in time.